Chung-Shing Lee, Ph.D.

 - D.Sc., Engineering and Technology Management, The George Washington University

 - Technology and Innovation Management

-Dr. Chung-Shing Lee is Dean of the School of Business and Professor of Technology and Innovation Management (TIM).
+Dr. Chung-Shing Lee is a previous Dean of the School of Business and Professor Emeritus.
 He has been a Visiting Professor in the College of Management and a Research Associate in the Institute of Knowledge Service and Innovation at Yuan Ze University in Taiwan (2004-05 and 2011-12).
 Prior to his current position, he was a faculty research associate in the Center for Advanced Life Cycle Engineering (CALCE) at the University of Maryland in College Park, Maryland.
 His research has appeared in journals such as the Research Technology Management, Technovation, Technological Forecasting and Social Change, Technology Analysis and Strategic Management, Internet Research, International Journal of Services Technology and Management, Competitiveness Review, Journal of International Technology and Information Management, and the International Journal of Technology Transfer and Commercialization.
 Dr. Lee is a member of the editorial board of the Technological Forecasting and Social Change (Elsevier), International Journal of Innovation and Technology Management (World Scientific Publishing), Journal of Competitiveness Studies (American Society for Competitiveness), and the Competitiveness Review: An International Business Journal (Emerald, 2007-2014) and the chief guest editor for the special issue on Regional Clusters and Global Competitiveness (2012).

 Dr. Lee earned his B.A. from National Taiwan University, M.A.
 (Economics) from University of Maryland, and D.Sc.
 (Engineering & Technology Management) from The George Washington University.